Let's look at the key reasons that are pushing The Estee Lauder Companies Inc. (EL) to new highs

 The Estee Lauder Companies Inc. (NYSE: EL) Trading Performance Indicators

-The Estee Lauder Companies Inc. (EL) is currently performing well based on its current performance indicators.
-A quick ratio of 1.10 was reported for the most recent quarter.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 4.89.
-Likewise, its price to free cash flow for the trailing twelve months is 74.83.
+Check out the current performance indicators for The Estee Lauder Companies Inc. (EL).
+In the past quarter, the stock posted a quick ratio of 1.10.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 4.67.
+Likewise, its price to free cash flow for the trailing twelve months is 71.35.

 Technical Analysis of The Estee Lauder Companies Inc. (EL)

-Looking closely at The Estee Lauder Companies Inc. (NYSE: EL), its last 5-days average volume was 1.29 million, which is a drop from its year-to-date volume of 1.53 million.
-As of the previous 9 days, the stock’s Stochastic %D was 15.14%.
-Additionally, its Average True Range was 7.25.
+Analysing the last 5-days average volume posted by the [The Estee Lauder Companies Inc., EL], we can find that recorded value of 1.51 million was lower than the volume posted last year of 1.53 million.
+As of the previous 9 days, the stock’s Stochastic %D was 17.48%.
+Additionally, its Average True Range was 8.00.

-During the past 100 days, The Estee Lauder Companies Inc.’s (EL) raw stochastic average was set at 21.11%, which indicates a significant increase from 7.67% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 23.03% in the past 14 days, which was lower than the 36.91% volatility it showed in the past 100 days.
+During the past 100 days, The Estee Lauder Companies Inc.’s (EL) raw stochastic average was set at 3.87%, which indicates a significant decrease from 6.43% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 26.78% in the past 14 days, which was lower than the 35.21% volatility it showed in the past 100 days.

 The Estee Lauder Companies Inc. (NYSE: EL) Key Stats